 Professional welders will control the welding rod as well as the torch carefully.
 In industrial operations, this type of welding method is not that much popular.
 For normal repair and maintenance works, torch welding is still a useable welding method.

 Arc welding is one of the popular types of valuation techniques.
-Arc welding employs an electric arc for melting the materials and metals for merging some joints.
-Arc welding uses the welding rod, also known as other filler material during the process.
+Hence, it employs an electric arc for melting the materials and metals for merging some joints.
+Moreover, the arc welding uses the welding rod, also known as other filler material during the process.

 A grounding wire will be attached to the machine as well as the metals you want to well.
 An electric arc will be generated if you successfully connect the ground wire and the metals.
 Now, the arc will melt the pieces along with the welding rod.

 As a result, the process of arc welding will be completed.
 You must know that welders have to keep their eyes on the detail for joining the pieces.

 Whenever the welding rod melts, the welders will continuously fill the filler material into the gaps and openings.
 In addition to the procedure, welders have to avoid holding the arc very closely as it can create mess welds.

 When we use brazing for joining metals and materials, we can expect to have leak-proof and strong connections.
 Since brazing permits the flow of melted filler metal between the openings and gaps, it produces authentic and trustworthy results.